Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 **Spellblade**: You can choose to use your spellcasting ability modifier for attack and damage rolls.

-**Lingering Power**: After casting a spell, your next attack with Sheen deals additional damage equal to the mana spent on that spell.
+**Lingering Power**: After casting a spell, your next attack with Sheen deals additional damage equal to two times the spells level.

 ---